 Shofi is a Rohingya community leader in Quebec City.
 He is one of the first Rohingya refugees who were settled in Quebec city, and hence he has helped many other newly arrived Rohingya refugees to resettle in Quebec.
 Prior to coming to Canada, Shofi lived for 15 years inside the refugee camps in Bangladesh.
 Shofi has spoken at rallies and given interviews to TVA, Radio-canada, le Soleil, and other news agencies.
 He has also liaised with Canadian musuems regarding Rohingya exhibits and programming.

 Zainab Arkani is Rohingya community leader, activist, and teacher.
 She and her husband started the first ever Rohingya weekend school in Kitchener, Ontario, where they teach Rohingya language and help Rohingya children excel in their studies.
-Zainab is the original writer and director of the play called "I am Rohingya".
-Zainab has spoken at numerous events and rallies for the Rohingya, and has even presented at the Parliamentary Subcommittee on International Human Rights.
+Zainab is the original writer of the first ever "I am Rohingya" production in Canada, which was a play funded by the Muslim Social Services of Kitchener-Waterloo.
+Zainab has spoken at numerous events & rallies for the Rohingya, and has even presented at the Parliamentary Subcommittee on International Human Rights.
 She and her husband have served the Rohingya community in Kitchener for 20 years; they have welcomed newly arrived Rohingya refugees and helped them resettle - as selfless volunteers - which they continue to do so to this date.
-Zainab is our Director of Community Relations.
+For her outstanding services to the community, Zainab was given the Women Who Inspire award by the Coalition of Muslim Women of Kitchener-Waterloo.
+Zainab is our Director of Community Affairs.

 Ian is a writer, a school teacher for high needs children, an organic farmer, and a father of 2 most beautiful children by profession!
 He organized the first rally for the Rohingya in Halifax where civil society organizations from diverse communities successfully particpated in solidarity with the Rohingya.
 Ian has also helped bring the plight of the Rohingya to the attention of various faith groups in Nova Scotia.